StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 - If you use HDFS as storage, you do not need to configure `StorageCredentialParams` and can skip this section.
 If you use AWS S3, other S3-compatible storage system, Microsoft Azure Storage, or Google GCS as storage, you must configure `StorageCredentialParams`.

-- If you use REST as metastore, you do not need to configure `StorageCredentialParams` and can skip this section.
+- If you use Tabular as metastore, you do not need to configure `StorageCredentialParams` and can skip this section.
 If you use HMS or AWS Glue as metastore, you must configure `StorageCredentialParams`.

 ##### AWS S3